-Popular sayings that predict the weather, some of which date back to that time, also testify to man's ability to observe the sky and to seek to predict its evolution.
+Popular sayings that predict the weather, some of which date back to that time, also testify to man's ability to observe the sky and

 2. Observation instruments

 Although there is evidence of meteorological instruments long before, most of the instruments needed to measure atmospheric conditions were not developed until the 16th century.